-42. (1) When a registered ship is so altered as not to correspond with the particulars relating to its tonnage or description contained in the register, then the Registrar of Shipping shall, on application being made to him and on receipt of a certificate from the proper surveyor stating the particulars of the alteration, either cause the alteration to be registered or direct that the ship be registered anew.
+42. (1) When a registered ship is so altered as not to correspond with the particulars relating to its tonnage or description contained in the register, then the Registrar of Shipping shall, on application being made to the Registrar of Shipping and on receipt of a certificate from the proper surveyor stating the particulars of the alteration, either cause the alteration to be registered or direct that the ship be registered anew.